Marcin-Ramotowski/Archicad-API-Scripts/README.md

 Assigns a common Id to walls that share a layered structure.
 The Id of the earliest placed wall with the given structure is assigned.
 All analyzed walls must be on visible layers.
 The script analyzes only the walls.

+## Floor Space Distribution
+Properties from the 'Other/Properties/Item.xml' file must be available for the script to run in the project.
+These must be imported before running it.
+Using the 'precision' variable, the user can set the rounding of the values shown on the charts.
+On the other hand, the 'checked_stories' variable is the names of the floors that will be analyzed.
+A separate chart will be generated for each of these floors.
+If this variable is empty, then the script will subject all floors to analysis.
+The 'plot_folder' stores the path to the folder where the charts are to be stored.
+By default, it is 'Other/plots'.
+Using the 'prefix_mode' variable, the user determines whether he wants to see the name of the zone together with its number or the name alone on the chart.
+Taking both parameters together is necessary in case the names of the rooms repeat in the BIM model.
+Otherwise, the Matplotlib library will overwrite their previous occurrences and the generated drawing will be incorrect.
+For each of the zones located on a given floor, the percentages of the share of the total area accounted for by all zones on that floor are assigned.
+If the value of the smallest of the zones is less than 5%, then a bar chart will be generated, otherwise a pie chart will be produced.
+The files that are the end result of the script are automatically saved with the floor name to PNG format.

 ## Table of furniture
 It created and saves new Excel files in location specified by two user defined variables contains file name and its location.
 It gets values from properties given in "properties" variable.